bhanafee/ACHCharset/README.md

 The above rules cause `CRLF` to be encoded and decoded as `LF` on all platforms.
 In addition:
 * `0x7F` is an unprintable control character called `DEL`.
 It is not allowed.
-* `0x85` is a newline character.
-In UTF-8 encoding, it is equivalent to the EBCDIC NL character used by mainframe systems as a line delimiter.
-For compatibility, this character set encodes and decodes newline as a linefeed.
+* `0x85` is encoded as a newline character.
+In Unicode, it is equivalent to the EBCDIC NL character used by mainframe systems as a line delimiter.
+For compatibility, this character set only encodes newline as a linefeed. *Encoding* is safe because the character is definitely a Unicode newline. *Decoding* a `0x85` byte would not be safe because it would require guessing the actual (non-ASCII) encoding of the input stream.
+If it was UTF-8 then `0x85` would be the second or later byte of a multibyte encoding.
+If it was WIN-1252 then `0x85` would be a horizontal ellipsis (…).
+  If it was ISO-8859-1 then `0x85` would be undefined.

 ## Disallowed character handling